-Every facility should develop and implement an emergency plan for protecting employees, visitors, contractors and anyone else within the property.
+Every facility should develop and implement a crisis plan for protecting employees, visitors, contractors and anyone else within the property.
 If you don’t have a current or active response plan, the first action should be to conduct a risk assessment to identify potential vulnerabilities of your property.
-Developing an emergency plan begins with an understanding of what can happen so when an emergency occurs, you and your team are well prepared and can minimize potential damage.
+Developing an emergency plan begins with an understanding of what can happen so when an crisis occurs, you and your team are well prepared and can minimize potential damage.

 10 Steps for Developing the Emergency Response Plan

 - Establish standards, goals and/or objectives for your emergency response plan.

 - Conduct a risk assessment to identify hazard and possible threat scenarios.

 - Identify the availability and capabilities of resources for incident stabilization, including security staff, engineering team members, systems, and equipment available within your facility and from external sources.

 - Engage public emergency services (e.g. fire, police and emergency medical services) to determine their response time to your facility, knowledge of your facility and its hazards, and their capabilities to stabilize an emergency at your facility.